LowRezStudio/docs/src/udk/getting-started.md

+---
+description: A guide to getting started with Paladins modding, including step-by-step instructions for setting up a modding environment.
+---
 # 🛠️ Getting Started with Paladins Modding

 In this section, you will be provided with step-by-step instructions on getting a modding environment up and running.